Lewuathe/lewuathe.github.io/_posts/2016-12-11-aws-cli-with-jq-make-things-easy.markdown

 }
 ```

-Hmm, I cannot grasp how many instaces are launched or check the instances which is running now.
-Even redirecting the format to
-ordinal UNIX command, we cannot solve the situation.
-UNIX command is good at manipulating the data per **line** not JSON.
+Hmm, I cannot grasp how many instances are launched or check the instances which are running now at a glance.
+Even redirecting the format to ordinal UNIX command, we cannot solve the situation.
+UNIX command is good at manipulating or traversing the data per **line** not JSON.

-But I found a good tool for manipulating JSON from command line.
-[JQ](https://stedolan.github.io/jq/).
-JQ enables us to
-filter, map and count etc agaist JSON data.
+But I found a good tool for manipulating JSON from the command line. [**JQ**](https://stedolan.github.io/jq/).
+JQ enables us to filter, map and count and so on against JSON data.
 For example

 ```
 $ cat sample.json